MatthewYong/recipes-connected/README.md

 2. In the terminal window of your local IDE type **python app.py > Procfile** to create a Procfile.
 This file is needed so that Heroku knows which file is needed as its entry point to get the app up and running

 #### Step 3: Pushing files to Heroku
-1. In the terminal window of your local IDE type **heroku login** or **heroku login -i** and fill in your heroku credentials and password
+1. In the terminal window of your local IDE type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password
 2. Commit all your files and type in the same terminal window **git push heroku master**.
 Now all your files are commited to Heroku

 #### Step 4: Setting the Configuration Variables in Heroku